 An asset represents a static video object that can be identified, stored and processed within Livepeer.
 Livepeer is responsible for the life cycle management (i.e. CRUD) of an asset.
 An asset has a unique asset ID and a well-defined metadata describing its characteristics.
 An asset is created only when a video is uploaded to Livepeer successfully through its API, or when a recording or clip is created.
-An asset can only be deleted using Livepeer API or in Studio.
+An asset can only be deleted using Livepeer API.

 When an asset is created successfully, an

 asset.created webhook event is fired

 to allow customized processing logic triggered, and if not, an

 Video assets are stored with an s3-compatible storage provider managed by Livepeer Studio, along with unique metadata such as name and description.